Plexiglass is strong, inexpensive, and widely available which makes it perfect for many home and garden projects.

 Let the paint fully dry to the panel.

 You may bake the glass paints on the panel, but letting it dry under direct sunlight works quite well.

 The heat from the sun will do the baking for you.

 Once finished, you can prop up the panel and let sunlight or candlelight shine through.

-You can also paint several of the panels and place a single light bulb in the middle once they are set.
+You can also tint to paint several of the panels and place a single light bulb in the middle once they are set.

 Can you paint plexiglass to look like stained glass?

 Tinted plexiglass available in the market is usually expensive and is available in a limited amount of colors.

 Painting or staining the plexiglass at home is, therefore, an affordable choice.

 Not only you can stain (with the color of your choice like black, blue or red) but can also dye the plexiglass for making your surface look more vibrant and beautiful.